-Frank Posillico is a New York based award winning documentary filmmaker, and currently works as a producer at the New York Daily News.
+Frank Posillico is a New York based award winning documentary filmmaker, and currently works as a Senior Video Producer/Editor at the New York Daily News.

 He’s covered national stories on a range of topics such as the Black Lives Matter movement, the 2016 presidential election, as well as various pieces on arts, food and technology.
 He is passionate about character-driven stories that say something about a moment in time.

 At Stony Brook he got his start at the campus newspaper “The Statesman.”
 He was a photo editor, news editor and eventually the paper’s Editor-in-Chief for three years.
 After graduation Frank has stayed in touch with the school and currently serves as president of the School of Journalism Alumni Board.
 He also works as a coach and web producer at the Robert W. Greene Summer Institute for High School Journalists.